-Thinking in terms of the user, a category with only 1-3 products usually doesn’t provide the greatest browsing experience.
-Thinking in terms of the search engine–who thinks in terms of the user–too many of these thin category pages (coupled with other forms of duplicate and thin content) can lead a site to be penalized.
+A category with only one to three products doesn’t provide a great browsing experience.
+Too many of these thin category pages (coupled with other forms of duplicate content) can lead a site to be penalized.

-Tools for Finding & Diagnosing Duplicate Content
+Thin & Duplicate Content Tools

 Google Search Console

-- URL Parameters – In this section, Google will tell you whether it’s having difficulty crawling and indexing your site.
-This section is nothing short of fantastic for identifying URL parameters (particularly for category pages) that could be leading to technically-created duplicate URLs.
-Use Google operators (we’ll get to this soon) to identify if Google has URLs from your eCommerce site with these parameters in its index, and determine whether it is duplicate/thin content or not.
+- URL Parameters: GSC will tell you when it’s having difficulty crawling and indexing your site.
+This legacy report (not available in Domain Properties) is great for identifying URL parameters (particularly for category pages) that could lead to technically created duplicate URLs.
+Use search operators (see below) to see if Google has URLs with these parameters in its index, and then determine whether it is duplicate/thin content or not.

 Moz Site Crawl Tool